yutaoba/Japanese-Image-Captioning/README.md

 - Feed forward network dimension
 - Batch size
 - Epochs
+- Checkpoint dirpath
 - Testing model name

-## Translate from english to japanese
+## Translation from english to japanese
 ### Option 1 : Amazon Translate (default)
 Amazon Translate is a neural machine translation service.
 You have to pay-as-you-go based on the number of characters of text that you processed.